lukeelten/openshift-vagrant/README.md

 * vagrant-sshfs
 * vagrant-reload (optional)

-The OS for the origin install defaults to centos but can be overridden by the following environment variable
+The project uses the [CentOS](https://app.vagrantup.com/centos/boxes/7) base box as underlying operating system.
+You can change the vagrant box by changing "box_name" variable in Vagrantfile.

-    export ORIGIN_OS=<desired OS>
+Be aware that OpenShift only works properly with RHEL, CentOS or Fedora based distributions.

 ## Installation